Phoenix STS Logo

 H&S Policies

-We develop comprehensive health and safety policy suites covering manual handling, infection control, lone working, workplace violence, chemical safety, and all other hazards identified during the risk assessment.
-Policies are aligned with HIQA standards and the General Application Regulations 2007.
+Full policy suites covering manual handling, infection control, lone working, violence, chemical safety and any other hazard the assessment finds.
+Policies align with HIQA standards and the General Application Regulations 2007.

 H&S Consultancy